LukeShortCloud/rootpages/src/programming/rust.rst

 Serde YAML
 ^^^^^^^^^^

+**As of version 0.9.34 released on March 24th, 2024, the Serde YAML project is no longer maintained.** [72]

 -  Add Serde YAML as a dependency in the ``Cargo.toml`` file of the project.

    .. code-block:: ini